 So let’s get started, shall we?
 Below, I’ll outline 12 essential herbs and veggies to grow in your Italian kitchen garden if you want to be able to cook delicious Italian food year-round.

-Obviously, there are endless Italian tomato varieties out there.
-Here are a few of my favorite ones that cover the different uses of tomatoes:
+Here are a few of my favorite ones that can be found in the US, either through catalogs or at a garden store.
+These cover the main uses of Italian tomatoes:

 - San Marzano: for making sauces